joestradamus/ethics-in-tech/PITCHME.md

 Note:

 Exploring the intersection of technology and society is something I'm obsessed with.
 I see far too many cases of companies and governments using digital technology to get away with murder (both metaphorically, and in some cases, literally).
-My fear is that sometime in the next two decades, we'll see financial and social inequality engineered at global scale--much of it unintentionally; future generations with their creativity, critical thinking, and emotional intelligence collectively atrophied; and a new form of industrialism--fueled by an inordinate attachment to the promise of AI and digital tech in general--that further marginalizes those most vulnerable in our world today.

-This is a little dystopian, but I think it's far from unlikely if current trends continue.

 **PAUSE**

 There's a lot of content I want to get through, but my hope is that by drawing on perspectives in law, philosophy, sociology, politics, psychology, technology, and other domains, there's a little bit of something in here for everyone.
 And if all else fails, I've thrown in an exorbitant number of gifs, so it should at the very least be entertaining.

-My plan is to talk for ~30-45 minutes, which I realize is a long talk, but there will be pauses, a little exercise in the middle, as well as a general discussion at the end that should round everything out.
-Questions, remarks, and snarky comments are all welcome too.
-With that...

 +++